j6k4m8/goosepaper/README.md

 yes! you may do anything that you find to be fun and welcoming :)

 Check out the `styles.Styles` enum in the goosepaper library.
 You will find there what you seek.

-## i would like it to have my own name at the top: "Freenbu Wrimjilab". you may imagine how difficult it is to find things personalized with my name.

-I can certainly appreciate how difficult that would be!
-You may change the Goosepaper constructor in the `main.py` script so that the `title=` argument reflects your wishes!

 ## do all dogs' names start with the letter "B"?